athomasq/athomasq.github.io/investing/investor-update-examples.md

 **On my mind:** How can we shorten our sales cycle?

-*Another way to organize this section is by topic: "sales", "strategy" etc., like this:*
+*This is the section where you talk about the health of the business as a whole.
+For the most part, this comes down to customer traction -- sales, pipeline, feedback etc.  One approach is to break this down into "good", "bad" and "on my mind", as above.
+Another way to organize this section is by topic: "sales", "strategy" etc., like this:*

 **Sales**: We closed two new mid-market deals for 2k and have another 5k in qualified leads.
 Going to conferences is working well as an acquisition strategy.
 Still trying to figure out how to shorten our sales cycle.
 On the flip side, we lost one big prospect due to budget constraints at their end.